Inverted World: Critical response

-Timarco's review discusses the psychology of the characters and the impact on the reader:
+Timarco's review discussed the psychology of the characters and the impact on the reader:

 What makes Inverted World shine like no other book is that it illustrates so perfectly how human beings create the context for their own suffering, yet this explanation never dulls the agony of Helward's predicament.
 And while Helward's story is tragic, the underlying narrative is hopeful.

 We create the chains that bind us, so therefore it must be possible for us to cast them off.
 But if we could do this, help one another to do it, would we know what to do when we got free?